Rakhi Sawant Claims ‘Mac Donald Trump’ Gifted Her Sari; Rakhi & Deepak To Have A N*de Wedding!

 Deepak Praises Rakhi

 Deepak was all in praise for Rakhi.
-He said that he used to watch her item songs on television and never thought he will become her ‘humsafar'.
+He said that he used to watch her item songs on television and never thought he would become her ‘humsafar'.
 He said, "Mein tho bikul pyar mein kho gaya tha, kyonki pata hai jab rakhi saath mein hoti hai na, banda puri tarah se behjata hai, uski kubsoorat adawo se, uske latko aur jatkon se."
 Rakhi interupts and tells Deepak, "Zyada maat baho, woh sab paani bhar lenge."

 Rakhi & Deepak Will Live Like A Brother & Sister!